kalkuteminal/Animation-DNA/06-Tutorials.md

 ![](https://lh3.googleusercontent.com/-90kNXCym1kQ/VznLmU-hxOI/AAAAAAAAFno/0pT_n7X5Q90a7Fv0BCA-ky-NfB67H20jQCCo/s700/bannerDNA_tut_01.jpg)
 # Tutorials
+If you think that you have artistic brain and developing is beyond your possibilities, believe me, your just lazy.

+You dont need any extra knowledge, like math or physics.
+You just need willingness to code and necessity of practical application of developing(and you defiantly have it if you work in Maya).

+Coding could be hard only at the beginning, but the more you will practice the easy it will be for you.
+And finilyy you will realize that coding is also an art

 A) [theory](#programming-with-PyMel-for-artists)
 B) [examples](#pymel-procedures)

 ## Programming with PyMel for artists
-If you think that you have artistic brain and developing is beyond your possibilities, believe me, your just lazy.

-You dont need any extra knowledge, like math or physics.
-You just need willingness to code and necessity of practical application of developing(you definatley have it if you work in Maya)

-Coding could be hard only at the beginning, but the more you will practice the easy it will be for you.
-And finilyy you will realise
+.

 ### Getting started
 From the beginner point of view programming in Maya allow us to: